becomingplural/GBS_PlatformerPlus/docs/README.md

 Thanks for all your support, and please drop me a line when you make something with P+, I always love to see what people create!

-**New Settings**
-Platforms
+**Table of Contents**
+- Platformer Plus Level Settings

-Jumping
+- Jumping
-Horizontal Motion
+- Horizontal Motion
-Dashing
+- Dashing

-**New Events**
-Engine Field Events with Platformer Plus
+- Engine Field Events with Platformer Plus
-Platformer+ Player Fields
+- Platformer+ Player Fields
-Store Platformer+ Fields in Variable
-Store Platformer+ State in Variable
-Set Platformer + State
-Enable Actor Gravity
-Disable Actor Gravity

 ## Platformer Plus Level Settings